Atelier Studio Program of Fine Arts

-Atelier Lack was a studio school of drawing and painting established in 1969 by Minnesota artist Richard F. Lack.
+The Atelier Studio Program of Fine Arts is a studio school of drawing and painting established in 1969 as Atelier Lack by Minnesota artist Richard F. Lack.
 It was incorporated as a non-profit corporation in 1971.
 Richard Lack had studied with Boston artist, R. H. Ives Gammell, in the 1950s.
 In 1967 Lack had written "On the Training of Painters," an examination of the training of painters throughout the history of Western art, and his judgment about the superiority of the atelier, or studio system.
 The first years of the school were helped by three grants from The Elizabeth T. Greenshields Memorial Foundation in Montreal, Canada, “to help initiate an atelier for the purpose of training young students in the traditional craft of painting...”

 Locations

 Atelier Lack's final Hennepin Avenue location.

 Atelier Lack was first located in four small rooms on the second floor of a building on the northeast corner of Nicollet and Lake Street in Minneapolis.
 After two years it relocated to a large room on the third floor of a building on Hennepin Avenue.
 Here he began holding evening classes taught by himself and his student, Stephen Gjertson.
 On June twenty-fifth, 1975, fire destroyed the building that housed the school.
 Lack then rented a large empty space on the second floor of a building across the street.
 He was able to remodel and reopen the school in the fall.
 It remained in that location for twenty years.